 Nine Artists, Journalists and Industry Executives Were Summoned For Jury Duty To Give Out $10,500 in Prizes Throughout the BendFilm Festival

 The 14th Annual BendFilm Festival will take place October 12-15 and tickets are on sale now.
-In competition for this year’s cash prizes are 10 Narrative Features, 10 Documentary Features and 68 Shorts.
-For a full lineup of films and jury bios visit: bendfilm.org.
+In the competition for this year’s cash prizes are 10 Narrative Features, 10 Documentary Features, and 68 Shorts.
+For a full lineup of films and jury bios visit bendfilm.org.

 Narrative Features Jury